Kumagai-shuku

 Kumagai-shuku (熊谷宿, Kumagai-shuku) was the eighth of the sixty-nine stations of the Nakasendō highway connecting Edo with Kyoto during the Edo period.
-It was located in the present-day city of Kuamagaya, Saitama Prefecture, Japan.
+It was located in the present-day city of Kumagaya, Saitama Prefecture, Japan.

 History

 Kumagai-shuku began as a temple-town outside the Buddhist temple of Yūkoku-ji (熊谷寺), which dated from the Heian period.
 The kanji which make up the temple name can also be read as Kumagaya or Kumagai.
 Kumagaya Naozane was a noted Kamakura period samurai who served under Minamoto no Yoritomo.